 It’s consistently ranked in the top three clubs (and even number 1) on many mainstream review sites over the last 10 years and it’s one of Tokyo’s longest running clubs.
 But as WOMB lost its magic?
 Read on to find out:

 What We Like

-4 Floors.
+- 4 Floors.
 Each floor has its own set of space and vibe.
-Visually, the main floor here is breathtaking; with its massive disco ball and huge screen behind the DJ booth.
+Visually, the main floor here is breathtaking; with its massive disco ball and a huge screen behind the DJ booth.

-Sound quality.
+- Sound quality.
 The main room sound is severely lacking in bass.
-I go to clubs so I can feel my favorite music: not hear high-end treble.
+I go to clubs so I can feel my favorite music: not to hear high-end treble.

-The basement floor.
-This floor (also the only open during the week) bans you from brining drinks from other areas of the club, turns down the volume (or at the very least, the bass), and is full of couch sitters and the passed out as the night progresses.
+- The basement floor.
+This floor (also the only open during the week) bans you from bringing drinks from other areas of the club, turns down the volume (or at the very least, the bass), and is full of couch sitters and the passed out as the night progresses.

 Tokyo Night Owl Tips:

 - The first Saturday of every month is a massive drum and bass party.
 The club regularly brings major techno artists as well.